VorteX-co/VAUV/Software/vortex_ws/src/vision/README.md

 ## Description
 Vision is a ros2 package which responsible for mission recognition and object detection.
-The vision module passes data to the mission planning module.
-Data contain logs from the deep learning model and image analysis model.
+* The vision module passes the data to the mission planning module.
+* Data contain logs from the deep learning model and image analysis model.
-The logs from the deep learning models contain the detected object class ,and it's coordinates ,and score of detection.
-The logs of the image analysis model contain image manifest, small object coordinates ,and parameter values which may vary according to each task.
+* The logs from the deep learning models contain the detected object class ,and it's coordinates ,and score of detection.
+* The logs of the image analysis model contain image manifest, small object coordinates ,and parameter values which may vary according to each task.
-Both the deep learning model ,and the image analysis model require a noise-free image. so, The input frame (from the camera (Sensor Fusion module)) is passed to a image enhancement node to manipulates the image to fit the tasks.
+* Both the deep learning model ,and the image analysis model require a noise-free image.
+* So, The input frame (from the camera (Sensor Fusion module)) is passed to a image enhancement node to manipulates the image to fit the tasks.

 The source code is released under a [GNU GENERAL PUBLIC LICENSE](https://github.com/fatma-mohamed-98/VAUV/blob/master/LICENSE).